 From the abstract: In statistics, samples are drawn from a population in a data-generating process (DGP).
 Standard errors measure the uncertainty in sample estimates of population parameters.
 In science, evidence is generated to test hypotheses in an evidence-generating process (EGP).
 We claim that EGP variation across researchers adds uncertainty: non-standard errors.
 To study them, we let 164 teams test six hypotheses on the same sample.
 We find that non-standard errors are sizeable, on par with standard errors.
 Their size (i) co-varies only weakly with team merits, reproducibility, or peer rating, (ii) declines significantly after peer-feedback, and (iii) is underestimated by participants.

 From the abstract: Economic growth transformed the world.
 Its measurement via GDP has risen to prominence as the pre-eminent metric of economic prowess and political success.
 How better to tell its story than through the lens of the world's first growing economy?
+The paper is published in separate parts:

 Our contribution to the Evolutionary Models of Financial Markets Special Feature appeared in PNAS on June 29, 2021.
 Joint work with a Rabah Amir, Igor V. Evstigneev, Thorsten Hens and Valeriya Potapova.